DanielaRosero/DanielaRosero/README.md

 Bienvenidos a mi perfil de GitHub, donde podrán ver mi progreso y los proyectos en los que estoy trabajando.
 ¡Estoy abierta a colaboraciones y nuevas oportunidades de aprendizaje!

+Hello 👋, I am a biochemist with a master's degree in microbiology, currently diving into the exciting world of data analysis.
+My professional journey has taken me from the lab to data analysis, where I combine my life sciences experience with emerging technical skills.

+📊 Data Analysis: I am currently in a data analysis bootcamp, where I am developing skills in Python, especially in libraries such as NumPy, Pandas, and data visualization tools.
+Additionally, I have acquired basic knowledge in SQL, Azure, and web scraping techniques.
+I am fascinated by the ability to transform data into meaningful and revealing information.

+🔍 Passion and Goals: My passion lies in data analysis and interpretation, always seeking to extract valuable and actionable conclusions.
+On GitHub, my goal is to continuously learn, collaborate, and build a portfolio of projects that reflect my growing skills in data analysis.

+🌍 More About Me: Outside of my professional life, I volunteer at the Red Cross, where I apply my empathy and skills to help others.
+I also greatly enjoy traveling, exploring different cultures and perspectives, which enriches both my personal and professional life.

+Welcome to my GitHub profile, where you can see my progress and the projects I am working on.
+I am open to collaborations and new learning opportunities!